jiaowcg88/Java-Projects/README.md

         - Note, to become a five-star chef takes high precision when cooking.
 Unfortunately the `Oven` isn't perfectly calibrated and so the temperature set often fluctuates.
         - Note, every great chef has a great sous-chef.
 Use your [SousChef](src/main/java/edu/nyu/cs9053/homework5/SousChef.java) wisely!
         - Note, you need not (and must not) use `Thread`/`synchronized` or any other concurrency pattern for this assignment.
 They exist within the provided code but you will not need to program them yourself (this assignment can be done 100% with things we've already learned in lecture).
     - Fix the leaky kitchen [Faucet](src/main/java/edu/nyu/cs9053/homework5/memory/Faucet.java) such that you eliminate the inner class leak.

-### Implementation
-* Ensure your code is correct by compiling and testing it
-* A portion of your grade will be based upon readability and organization of your code.
-    - Follow the naming guidelines of lecture
-    - Break large functions into multiple functions based on logical organizations